Best Airport Restaurants in 2025 Where Chefs Actually Care

 Tokyo Narita (NRT)

-• Make reservations at sit-down restaurants when possible
+• Make reservations at sit-down spots if possible

-• Check if restaurants offer to-go options for eating at your gate
+• Check if restaurants do to-go for gate eating

-• Priority Pass often includes restaurant credits at participating airports
+• Priority Pass often has restaurant credits – check if yours does

 Mike Rodriguez